LenaZellinger/LenaZellinger.github.io/content/authors/admin/_index.md

   - area: BSc in Statistics, 2020
     institution: University of Vienna
 ---
-I am an [ELLIS](https://ellis.eu/) PhD student, supervised by [Dr. Antonio Vergari](http://nolovedeeplearning.com/) and [Dr. Nikolay Malkin](https://malkin1729.github.io/) at the University of Edinburgh, as well as [Dr. Vincent Fortuin](https://fortuin.github.io/) at Helmholtz AI and TU Munich.
-As such, I am a member of the [APRIL](https://april-tools.github.io/) and [ELPIS](https://fortuinlab.github.io/) research labs.
+Hi!
+I am a first-year [ELLIS](https://ellis.eu/) PhD student at the University of Edinburgh, supervised by [Dr. Antonio Vergari](http://nolovedeeplearning.com/), [Dr. Nikolay Malkin](https://malkin1729.github.io/) and [Dr. Vincent Fortuin](https://fortuin.github.io/).
+I am part of the [APRIL lab](https://april-tools.github.io/) at the University of Edinburgh and the [ELPIS lab](https://fortuinlab.github.io/) at Helmholtz AI and TU Munich.

-I am broadly interested in anything related to neuro-symbolic reasoning and uncertainty quantification.
-Specifically, I am eager to understand how and when we can satisfy constraints, such as safety rules or domain knowledge, in our deep learning systems to ensure their safe deployment in practice.
-At the same time, I aim to develop methods that are interpretable and computationally efficient.
+My main research interests include neuro-symbolic modeling and uncertainty quantification.
+In particular, I am eager to understand when and how we can satisfy constraints in our deep learning systems while providing well-calibrated predictions.
+At the same time, I aim to develop methods that are computationally efficient and can be scaled to complex problems.
+For instance, I have lately been working on [scalable expectation estimation with subtractive mixutre models](https://arxiv.org/abs/2503.21346).

-If you are excited about similar topics, feel free to reach out, as I am always happy to discuss and collaborate.
+If you are excited about similar topics, reach out - I am always happy to discuss!